Josh Matlow

-Josh Matlow (born November 27, 1975) is a Canadian politician who has served on the Toronto City Council since 2010.
-He presently represents Ward 12 Toronto—St. Paul's.
+Josh Matlow (born November 27, 1975) is a Canadian politician who has represented Ward 12 Toronto—St. Paul's on Toronto City Council since 2010.

+Matlow ran as the Ontario Liberal Party candidate in the 2002 Dufferin—Peel—Wellington—Grey by-election, losing against Progressive Conservative Premier Ernie Eves.
 Matlow was a Toronto District School Board (TDSB) trustee between 2003 and 2010 before his election to council representing St. Paul's.
 He was elected to City Council following the 2010 municipal election, and was re-elected in 2014, 2018 and 2022.

-Background
+Matlow ran for mayor of Toronto in the 2023 by-election.

+Early life and education

+Matlow was born in Toronto, Ontario.
+His father, Ted Matlow, was a federally appointed judge and his mother, Elaine Mitchell, was a retired high school teacher.
+He studied political science at Concordia University and attended L'École Internationale de Théâtre Jacques Lecoq in Paris, France.

+Career

+Before entering politics, Matlow was an actor.
+He performed in festivals, did comedy improv and television commercials.

 Matlow was a co-director of Earthroots, an Ontario environmental non-governmental organization.
 He also worked for the Canadian Peace Alliance, organizing against the war in Iraq.
-He lives in Toronto with his wife, Melissa and daughter, Molly.
-His father, Ted Matlow, was a federally appointed judge and his mother, Elaine Mitchell, was a retired high school teacher.

 Matlow has written articles for several local newspapers including the Toronto Sun and Toronto Star.
 He hosted a call-in radio show on University of Toronto station CIUT, was a weekly contributor and co-host on Toronto talk-radio station AM 640 and CFRB.
 He hosted a talk radio show called The City with Josh Matlow on Toronto radio station Newstalk 1010 and was a weekly columnist for the Toronto Star.

 Political career

-In 2002 and at the age of 26, Matlow was asked by the Ontario Liberal Party to run as their candidate in Dufferin—Peel—Wellington—Grey in a by-election against Progressive Conservative Premier Ernie Eves.
+In 2002, at the age of 26, Matlow was asked by the Ontario Liberal Party to run as their candidate in Dufferin—Peel—Wellington—Grey in a by-election against Progressive Conservative Premier Ernie Eves.
 He lost by 3,560 votes.

-Trustee (2003—2010)
+TDSB Trustee (2003—2010)

 In 2003, Matlow was elected to the Toronto District School Board as a trustee and re-elected to the same position in 2006.
-He worked on a number of initiatives including installation of solar panels on school rooftops, keeping Toronto's school pools open, and helping students to achieve 'economic literacy'.
-He spoke against a proposal to create an Africentric school in Toronto.
+He worked on a number of initiatives including installation of solar panels on school rooftops, keeping school pools open, and helping students to achieve 'economic literacy'.

-Election to council and first term (2010—2014)

-In 2010, Matlow was elected to Toronto City Council where he has become known as a political centrist and has been working on issues such as creating a Toronto Seniors Strategy, a regional transit plan, removing the Ontario Municipal Board's (OMB) purview over Toronto planning decisions, and combating gridlock.

-Second term (2014—2018)

-In 2014, he was re-elected to Toronto City Council with the highest vote count (24,347) and highest winning percentage (86.2%) of any councillor candidate across the city.